-Romania: Alpiq and Alro Aluminum lost case against Hidroelectrica over dept settlement22.
-February 2016. / SEE Energy News
+Romania: Alpiq and Alro Aluminum lost case against Hidroelectrica over dept settlement, SEE Energy News

 Alpiq power trader and Alro Alluminum producer lost the court case against the electricity producer Hidroelectrica in a long lasting case over dept settlement.